Can Drugs of Abuse Kill My Loved One?

 Think Twice, You Only Die Once

 Prescription pain relievers are a growing drug problem in the United States.
 Used correctly under a doctor’s care, they are effective and can be quite safe.
 But once they are abused or mixed with other drugs or alcohol, they can become deadly.
 Even certain over-the-counter medications can pose life-threatening situations.
-If you or a loved one is abusing drugs, prescription or illegal, you should seek help immediately.
+If you or a loved one are abusing drugs, prescription or illegal, you should seek help immediately.
 An addiction can be treated and life can be happy and drug-free again.

 There are certain drugs to be more cautious of than others.
-Prescription painkillers are addictive but never were they thought to be the drug of choice.
+Prescription painkillers are addictive, but never were they thought to be the drug of choice.
 That has changed in recent years and prescription painkillers are now one of the most popular drugs for those who abuse drugs.
 Known as opioids, they commonly contain morphine or codeine.
 Common painkillers that contain these substances are: